nnilo001/unnamed-game/README.md

   pygame
   colorama
   pyjokes
-  Install with: `pip install pygame colorama pyjokes`
+  install with: `pip install pygame colorama pyjokes`

-you could say things took a bit of a ### whird route
+you could say things took a bit of a **whird route** right now